Celebrating Father’s Day in Santa Fe - SantaFe.com

 Another getaway is heading to Angel Fire for the three-day Balloons Over Angel Fire high mountain hot air balloon event.
 Admission is free and there’s more going on than balloon launches.
 If you get there early and volunteer to crew for a balloon, you may even score Dad a free balloon ride!

-Flamenco DancersPlaces to Eat for Father’s Day
+Flamenco DancersPlaces to Eat & Unwind for Father’s Day

 If your Father’s Day adventure doesn’t already include a meal out, we have some of Santa Fe’s favorite restaurants to recommend!